Tony Brottem

 After being released by Louisville after just 20 games in 1925, Tony joined Rochester of the International League.
 He became a player-manager for a semi-pro team in 1926, but he was fired early in the season and saw sporadic action on various Midwest teams until joining Dayton Aviators of the Class-B Central League for his final season in 1929.
-Just two weeks after being released from the Aviators, and believing his baseball career was over, he committed suicide by slashing his own throat on August 5, 1929 in Chicago, Illinois.
+Just two weeks after being released from the Aviators, and believing his baseball career was over, he committed suicide by slashing his own throat on August 5, 1929, in Chicago, Illinois.
 The coroner was able to identify the deceased as Brottem with the assistance of MLB umpire Charley Moran.
 He was 38 years old.
 He is buried in the family plot in Parkland Lutheran Cemetery in Tacoma, Washington.

 Brottem played primarily as a catcher throughout his career; he batted and threw right-handed.
 Of his 62 total MLB games played, he is credited with catching both ends of a double header three times.
-Something that would be very uncommon in todays game.
+Something that would be very uncommon in today's game.